Isla de Ratones (Cabo Rojo, Puerto Rico)

-Isla de Ratones also known as Cayo Ratones or Isla Ratones (Spanish for mice island) is a small island located near the Joyuda Lagoon in Cabo Rojo, Puerto Rico.
-The island is a popular spot for snorkeling and bathing.
+Isla de Ratones (Spanish for 'island of mice') also known as Cayo Ratones or Isla Ratones, is a small island located near the Joyuda Lagoon in Cabo Rojo, Puerto Rico.
+The island is a popular spot for snorkeling and swimming.
+Throughout its history, the island has functioned as a private island for farming and recreation, and an illegal dumpster.
+Today it is a nature reserve and, administratively, a unit of the Boquerón State Forest along with nearby Joyuda Lagoon.

 History

 The island was originally known as Piñas, Piñero Island, or Pineapple Island.
 In the past, the island was used to cultivate pineapple and sugar cane crops.
-Later on for years the island was abandoned and was practically a dumpster, because of which the residents of Joyuda began referring to it as Isla de los Ratones, because of the amount of rodents that inhabited the island.
+Later on, for years the island was abandoned and became an illegal dumpster, the reason why the residents of Joyuda began referring to it as Isla de los Ratones, due to the amount of rodents that inhabited the island.

-During half of the twentieth century, the then owner of the Cerveceria India, Don Alfonso Valdés Cobián was one of the people in charge of the Island.
-During this time he began cleaning up the small isle.
+During half of the 20th century, the then owner of the Cerveceria India, Alfonso Valdés Cobián was one of the owners and administrators in charge of the Island.
+During this time he began the process of cleaning it up.
 In 1988, the island was sold to MTV, who organized a fantasy island sweepstakes promoted by Cyndi Lauper.
 After several protests, nothing more was heard from MTV.

-Now, the custodians of the island are the Puerto Rico Department of Natural and Environmental Resources (DRNA) and Tourmarine, a private tourist company.
+Now, the custodians of the island are the Puerto Rico Department of Natural and Environmental Resources (DRNA) and Tourmaline, a private tourist company.
 They have a cooperative agreement to help in the cleaning and trash collecting because of the DRNA lack of personnel.
 As part of the annual Tríalo de Joyuda en Cabo Rojo or Joyuda Triathlon in Cabo Rojo, one leg of the event consist of reaching the island and returning.